Optimal Data-Based Binning for Histograms

-This investigation on the effects of small sample size raises the question as to how many data points are needed to estimate the probability density function.
-The general shape of a healthy log posterior reflects a sharp initial rise to a well-defined peak, and a gradual fall-off as the number of bins $M$ increases from one (eg. Fig. \ref{fig:01}B, Fig. \ref{fig:small-samples}D. With small sample sizes, however, one finds that the bin heights have large error bars (Figure \ref{fig:sufficient}A) so that $\mu_i \simeq \sigma_i$, and that the log posterior is multi-modal (Figure \ref{fig:sufficient}B) with no clear peak.
+The investigation on the effects of small sample size in the previous section raises the question as to how many data points are needed to estimate the probability density function.
+The general shape of a healthy log posterior reflects a sharp initial rise to a well-defined peak, and a gradual fall-off as the number of bins $M$ increases from one (eg. Fig. \ref{fig:01}B, Fig. \ref{fig:small-samples}D).
+With small sample sizes, however, one finds that the bin heights have large error bars (Figure \ref{fig:sufficient}A) so that $\mu_i \simeq \sigma_i$, and that the log posterior is multi-modal (Figure \ref{fig:sufficient}B) with no clear peak.

 We tested our algorithm on data sets with $199$ different sample sizes from $N = 2$ to $N = 200$.
 One thousand data sets were drawn from a Gaussian distribution for each value of $N$.
 The standard deviation of the number of bins obtained for these 1000 data sets at a given value if $N$ was used as an indicator of the stability of the solution.